invertase/react-native-google-mobile-ads/CONTRIBUTING.md

 Pull Requests to master require two or more peer-review approvals and passing status checks before they can be merged.

-Reviews of Pull Requests are based on the following acceptance critical:
+Reviews of Pull Requests are based on the following acceptance criteria:

 - Does the PR provide cross-platform support?
   - i.e. if adding a new feature then does the implementation provide iOS and Android support.